-Unlike the honorable investor in Las Vegas distressed properties, who truly attempts to put together a win-win situation for everyone, the scam artists, posing as lawful business people, use scare tactics and confusing language to pressure the panicked homeowner into making hurried and thoughtless decisions, decisions that will result in the immediate loss of their home, and the scam artists acquiring the property at a below bargain-basement price.
+Unlike the honorable investor in distressed properties, who truly attempts to put together a win-win situation for everyone, the scam artists, posing as lawful business people, use scare tactics and confusing language to pressure the panicked homeowner into making hurried and thoughtless decisions, decisions that will result in the immediate loss of their home, and the scam artists acquiring the property at a below bargain-basement price.

 Many homeowners facing the loss of their property are vulnerable to any suggestions that might help their situation, and are too distressed and anxious to check out the credentials of these crooks, whose tactics are designed to keep the homeowner confused, worried, and pressured to sell quickly.

 The scam artist depends upon the harried homeowner’s state of mind preventing logical thought.
 He/she knows that if a homeowner was able to think rationally, he/she would be checking with the state government attorney’s office and the Better Business Bureau, for any complaints lodged against these firms, before concluding any business with them.

 There are countless scams out there, with one purpose in mind, to steal the home out from under the home owner and resell for a fat profit.
 It is not within the scope of this article to detail all the many ways these thieves operate, but just as an alert to the Las Vegas Homeowner who is suffering financial difficulties and a possible loss of their home and is looking for a solution.

 Above all don’t panic.
 Logical thought will enable you to find the answers.
 Definitely avoid all the come-on ads in the newspapers and online that offer themselves as mortgage consultants, “save your home specialists,” or using the words “debt elimination,” and the like.